 Take advantage of platform autoscaling features.
 Where the hosting platform supports an autoscaling capability, such as Azure Autoscale, prefer it to custom or third-party mechanisms unless the built-in mechanism can't fulfill your requirements.
 Use scheduled scaling rules where possible to ensure resources are available without a start-up delay, but add reactive autoscaling to the rules where appropriate to cope with unexpected changes in demand.
 You can use the autoscaling operations in the Service Management API to adjust autoscaling, and to add custom counters to rules.
 For more information, see Auto-scaling guidance.

-Offload intensive CPU/IO tasks as background tasks.
+Offload CPU-intensive and I/O-intensive tasks as background tasks.
 If a request to a service is expected to take a long time to run or absorb considerable resources, offload the processing for this request to a separate task.
 Use worker roles or background jobs (depending on the hosting platform) to execute these tasks.
 This strategy enables the service to continue receiving further requests and remain responsive.
 For more information, see Background jobs guidance.

 Distribute the workload for background tasks.
 Where there are many background tasks, or the tasks require considerable time or resources, spread the work across multiple compute units (such as worker roles or background jobs).
 For one possible solution, see the Competing Consumers pattern.

 Consider moving toward a shared-nothing architecture.
 A shared-nothing architecture uses independent, self-sufficient nodes that have no single point of contention (such as shared services or storage).
 In theory, such a system can scale almost indefinitely.
 While a fully shared-nothing approach is generally not practical for most applications, it may provide opportunities to design for better scalability.
 For example, avoiding the use of server-side session state, client affinity, and data partitioning are good examples of moving toward a shared-nothing architecture.